basnijholt/tuitorial/README.md

 #### ImageStep

-The `ImageStep` class takes the path to an image file (or a PIL Image object) and a description as input.
+The `ImageStep` class takes the path or URL to an image file (or a PIL Image object) and a description as input.

 **Python:**